unforswearing/unforswearing/README.md

 Hello, thanks for visiting.
-While you're here I want to mention that **I am actively seeking full-time employment** as a technical writer, copywriter, knowledge manager, or more technical roles related to web programming, technical product / project management, CMS administrator, and similar.
+While you're here I want to mention that **I am actively seeking full-time employment** as a technical writer, copywriter, knowledge manager, or other writing, information, content, or data-related roles.
 [Visit my website for details](https://unforswearing.com), I look forward to hearing from you.

 ## Writing